petalmd/petalmd.font/README.md

 ### I want to add a new icon to the font

-Adding a font to the `icons` folder will do the job, icon file must be a `.svg` file.
+Adding a file to the `icons` folder will do the job, the icon file must be a `.svg` file.
 Please note that your file name will be used as a reference for the generated class name.

 If you're using Adobe Illustrator, please save your file as SVG with the following settings: